Records manager

 You'll need to have:

-• a good grasp of new technology and adapting to new IT packages and systems
+- a good grasp of new and emerging technology, IT packages and systems

-Up-to-date knowledge of data protection and freedom of information legislation is also important.
+It's also important to have up-to-date knowledge of data protection and freedom of information legislation.

 Work experience

-You'll need to have good quality voluntary or paid work experience in a records management environment to get a place on a postgraduate course.
-Search ARA Placement Opportunities for a list of organisations offering placements.
-Make contacts wherever you can.
+You need to have good quality voluntary or paid work experience in a records management environment to get a place on a postgraduate course.

-Records assistant positions are advertised in the local and national press.
-It may also be worth contacting organisations speculatively close to where you live.
-Many of the archives services listed on The National Archives - Find an archive will have a records management section that you can approach.
-In general, larger local government and university records management departments are likely to have opportunities.
+You can also approach organisations close to where you live for voluntary opportunities.
+Many of the archives services listed on The National Archives - Find an archive will have a records management section that you can contact.
+In general, larger local government and university records management departments are more likely to have opportunities.

 Find out more about the different kinds of work experience and internships that are available.